North Lincolnshire Museum will be closed for refurbishment until Saturday 13 February 2016.

 North Lincolnshire Museum Service, East Riding of Yorkshire Museum Service and Hull Museum Service have joined forces as part of an Arts Council funded project.
-We will be delivering many joint exhibitions and events throughout 2014 and 2015.
-See our website for details about joint working projects.
+We will be delivering many joint exhibitions and events throughout 2015 and 2016.

 North Lincolnshire Museum holds a Visit England Accreditation status.

 1950's inspired cafe offers visitors a range of hot and cold snacks and drinks located within our courtyard garden area.
 We also offer a takeaway lunch time service.